Introduction-To-System-On-Chip/QEMU_lm3s6965evb/README.md

 # qemu-lm3s6965evb

-Start arm v7m program on qemu.
+Start Arm-v7M program using QEMU (https://www.qemu.org/).
 Note: This project is based on a Linux machine like Ubuntu.
-If you want to run it on Windows, use a virtual machine to follow the steps.
+If you want to run it on Windows, a virtual machine can be used to follow the steps.

-Clone this project using:
+Clone this project using the following command:
 ```
 git clone --recurse-submodules https://github.com/pokitoz/qemu-lm3s6965evb.git
 ```

-It will create a folder called qemu-lm3s6965evb.
+It will create a folder called `qemu-lm3s6965evb`.

+QEMU can be used to emulate Arm based systems for v7M architecture.
+The one used in this project is lm3s6965.
+More information on this device can be found on the Texas Instrument website .
+This is a Cortex-M3 based chip (v7M architecture) that has an MPU.

 ## Prerequisites

-It is necessary to have build-essential, make and git:
+It is necessary to have `build-essential`, `make` and `git`:
 ```
 sudo apt -y install git make build-essential
 ```